lopezdsr/sql-query/sqlref/sql_functions.md

 ## from_utc_timestamp
 {: #from_utc_timestamp}
 #
-from_utc_timestamp(timestamp, timezone) - Given a timestamp like '2017-07-14 02:40:00.0', interprets it as a time in UTC, and renders that time as a timestamp in the given time zone.
+from_utc_timestamp(timestamp, timezone) - Given a timestamp, such as '2017-07-14 02:40:00.0', this function interprets it as a time in Coordinated Universal Time (UTC), and renders that time as a timestamp in the indicated time zone.
 For example, 'GMT+1' would yield '2017-07-14 03:40:00.0'.

 **Example of an SQL function usage fragment:**